thomasjbradley/markbot/README.md

 js:
     # The JS file’s path
   - path: 'js/main.js'

+    # Whether the code in this file should be locked or not, to help prevent students from changing the code
+    # I use it for assignments where I give them complete JS & they just write the HTML or CSS
+    # With locked on, there isn’t much point providing the rest of the options
+    locked: true

     # Whether to validate/lint it or not using a series of best practices
     # Can be further configured in the `validation/eslint.json` file